 The Judicial Branch of the Tribal Government consists of a Tribal Court system composed of a lower court and a supreme court that serves as a court of appeals.
 The Judicial Branch also consists of a full-time law enforcement staff.
 The Tribal Court system is operated exclusively for the benefit of the Tribal Members as an important exercise of sovereignty.
 In support of the Judicial Branch, the following codes and ordinances have been enacted: criminal, civil, probate, traffic, juvenile, domestic relations, and gaming.
 The federal court system has judicial authority only over major criminal offenses which occur on the Reservation and also serves as an appellate system for the Tribal Supreme Court.

 The Executive Branch of the Tribal Government is responsible for the overall management of the daily activities of the government.
-It consists of the following functional departments: Chairman's Office, Tribal Administration, Boys & Girls Club, Education, Environmental, Facilities Management, Family Services, Government Relations, Human Resources, Legal, Planning, Public Safety, Public Works, Senior Services, Tribal Accounting, Tribal Court, Tribal Emergency Management, Tribal Health Department, Tribal Member Benefits, Housing Authority, Recreation Authority, Calvin McGhee Cultural Authority, TERO Commission, Tribal Gaming Commission, PCI Gaming Authority, Utilities Authority, and Creek Indian Enterprises Development Authority.
+It consists of the following functional departments: Chairman's Office, Tribal Administration, Boys & Girls Club, Education, Environmental, Facilities Management, Family Services, Government Relations, Human Resources, Office of Archives and Records Management, Legal, Planning, Public Safety, Public Works, Senior Services, Tribal Accounting, Tribal Court, Tribal Emergency Management, Tribal Health Department, Tribal Member Benefits, Housing Department, Recreation Department, Cultural Department, TERO Commission, Tribal Gaming Commission, PCI Gaming Authority, Utilities Authority, and Creek Indian Enterprises Development Authority.